esalavat/AdventOfCode2023/README.md

 ### Problem 1
 I load in the data.
 Then loop through each race and check from both ends.
 I count the number of losing races from the front until I see one where we win, then go from the back and do the same.
 Then I take the total minus the losses and that's the answer.

+### Problem 2

+Same as above I just concatenated the input numbers into one number.
+Had to change the type to long to fit.

 ## Day 5
 ### Problem 1